integeruser/CASIA-HWDB1.1-cnn/README.md

 ## Requisites
-We assume you have already installed and configured Keras.
+We assume you have already installed and configured Keras with any of its backends.
 Install the other required dependencies with:
 ```
 $ pip2 install h5py numpy scipy Pillow scikit-image
 ```